 Heat Shrink Termination – A Heat Shrink Terminal Crimper

-This crimping tool is designed so as to to not damage the heat shrink and will yield a reliable crimp when used on factory made heat shrink crimp terminals.
+This crimping tool is designed so as to not damage the heat shrink and will yield a reliable crimp when used on factory made heat shrink crimp terminals.

 Why To Use a Quality Tool